jasa-acs/repro-template/README.md

-JASA Sharing Reproducible Materials over Github
+JASA Sharing Reproducible Materials with Github
 ================

-This GitHub repository contains a template structure for author(s) who submit to JASA (either Applications and Case Studies or Theory and Methods) to include materials to reproduce analyses, visualizations, and tables.
+This GitHub repository contains a suggested template structure for author(s) who submit to JASA (either Applications and Case Studies or Theory and Methods) to include materials to reproduce analyses, visualizations, and tables.

-We provide this template as a default structure that we think could be useful for many projects, either as is or with modifications by authors.
+We provide this template as a default structure that we (the JASA Associate Editors of Reproducibility) think could be useful for many projects, either as is or with modifications by authors.
 However, the template is intended to be helpful and is by no means required of authors.
 Authors should consult [our reproducibility